corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 These roles and permissions enable certain common operations.
 The creation of users and associating such users to these roles should be done manually by an admin user.
 {{< /note >}}

-UserAdminRole- Creates roles, permissions, and controls all associations between the user, roles, and permissions.
-Create this role at cluster bootstrap by the admin user.
-There is no direct write into DB like previously done with the admin user.
+`UserAdminRole` - Creates roles, permissions, and controls all associations between the user, roles, and permissions.
+This role is created at cluster bootstrap by the admin user.
+This role is created via REST call enabling to have complete audit trail of the operation performed.

 VNodeCreatorRole- Set all the necessary permissions to create a virtual node, including CPI upload and CPI update.
 Create this role at cluster bootstrapping time.